Meet the Team¶

-Sam has been organizing Write the Docs conferences for a few years now.
+Sam has been organizing Write the Docs conferences for more than a few years now.
 He lives in Berlin unless he’s off to a conference or death metal festival somewhere.
-Sam is a contract technical writer working with Red Hat and various other companies.
+Sam works at Buildkite, and is into using CI/CD to make better docs on CI/CD.

 Mo Nishiyama is a Technical Writer at Oregon Health & Science University’s Information Technology Group.
 His professional passions include transforming dense engineer-speak into customer-friendly support articles, cultivating a community of tech writers in the workplace, promoting a human-centric work culture, and sharing career/life experiences through public speaking and essay writing.
 Mo is an Oxford comma advocate.

-Alicia has a passion for explaining things.
+Alicia loves to explain complex things in easy-to-understand ways and is passionate about harnessing the talent and collaborative spirit of others.
 She is currently Lead Technical Writer at Digi International, Inc., where she works closely (and remotely) with her internationally distributed development teams to document embedded Linux systems.
 She tends to be a human common denominator, bridging personalities and differences to bring people together.
-Alicia is currently working on moving her docs to an Asciidoc toolchain to harness the talent and collaborative spirit of her developer colleagues.

 Christy Lutz manages the tech content and training team at Green Bits, crochets to relax, loves to dance, and adores making connections through the Write the Docs Welcome Wagon.